 Can we build a multireligious democracy—one where Americans of every religion and no religion—have an equal voice in public life and are able to flourish together?
 ICJS says “yes”—we can, and we must!

-Join Heather Miller Rubens, ICJS Executive Director and Roman Catholic Scholar, in conversation with ICJS program and scholar team members to unpack why ICJS works to make religious difference a powerful force for good.
-Each of the three sessions will have a different focus area:
+Watch Heather Miller Rubens, ICJS Executive Director and Roman Catholic Scholar, in conversation with ICJS program and scholar team members as they unpack why ICJS works to make religious difference a powerful force for good.
+Each of the three sessions have a different focus area.

 With Heather Miller Rubens, Christine Gallagher, and Ben Sax